Semantic Web Applied Ontology Special Interest Group

 - Andrea Westerinen

-The Semantic Web Applied Ontology Committee maintains a wiki-based workspace and archives, to be found here.
+The Semantic Web Applied Ontology SIG maintains a wiki-based workspace and archives, to be found here.